 RACAD TECH - Q&A ABOUT WEB-TO-PRINT WITH RACAD's REUBEN QUESUS, DIRECTOR OF BUSINESS DEVELOPMENT

 RACAD Tech is an innovative leader in web-to-print solutions, based in Toronto, Canada.
-Focusing exclusively on the print and graphics industry since 2001, RACAD is an industry pioneer in web-to-print capabilities, with powerful, affordable print solutions, including Web to Print Cloud, and Web to Print Shop.
+Focusing exclusively on the print and graphics industry since 2001, RACAD is an industry pioneer in web-to-print capabilities, with powerful, affordable print solutions, including Web to Print Cloud

 - Adaptability / Flexibility of the W2P System.
 We find that most of our customers have been burned by a previous system that was very limiting in technology.
 After on-boarding, our customers are always floored with the array of things the system can do; they know what it’s like to be on a system that’s very limiting and narrow in its focus.